encse/mini-scheme/README.md

 Since a simple interpreter would have been too simple and not very interesting to demo, I also added an editor (built on [ACE](https://ace.c9.io/#nav=about)) and some rudimentary debug functionality.

+## Hosted version

+You can try it out right now with steering your browser to https://mini-scheme.csokavar.hu/

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).